 One of the most revolutionary discoveries we’ve made to date has got to be the gut microbiome.
 We’ve only just begun to get a clear understanding of how great its impact on our overall health can be, but the implications are exciting.

-If you’re not already familiar with the term “microbiome”, essentially it speaks to the bacterial colonies you have living in your digestive tract.
+If you’re not already familiar with the term “microbiome”, it speaks to the bacterial colonies you have living in your digestive tract.
 When you take probiotics to help balance your gut flora, it’s really your microbiome that you’re bringing into balance.
 The microbiome plays a huge role in everything from the quality of your digestion to the state of your mind.
-You might be surprised to know that, numbers-wise, there are billions more bacteria on and in you right now than you have cells making up your body.
+Incredibly, there are billions more bacteria on and in you right now than cells in your body.
 It’s crazy to think about.
 What you put into your body, is everything.
 How you feed your bacteria, how healthy they are, affects you on every level imaginable.
 You literally are what you eat.

 The Oral Microbiome